-What does it mean to have a high or low blood pressure and how does your blood pressure impact your overall health?
+What does it mean to have a high or low blood pressure?
+How does your blood pressure impact your overall health?

 Here are some handy answers: